 Richmond wear black arm bands for the wife of veteran door-man Lou Cameron.

 Mr Turner and Mr Weston reports on their recruiting trip to Kilsyth to see Fred and Keith Cook.

 Richmond defeats Geelong by one point in the Tiger’s first premiership game at Kardinia Park, Geelong.

 A presentation is made to Kevin O’Neill who had announced his retirement.

 A charity football match is held on King’s Birthday at Punt Road for the Flags for Fighters Fund.

-Former secretary George Peckham-Beachcroft dies. (the date may have been 24 June 1941)
+Former secretary George Peckham-Beachcroft dies.

 _ Committeeman Arthur Hunt donates a honour board to the club.